WebKit/Documentation/docs/Other/WebKit Contributor Meetings/WebKit Contributor Meeting 2022.md

 ##### Q&A

-- Q from Basuke Suzuki: Bugzilla is low priority, can you add automatic comments back to the bugzilla? (edited)
+- Q from Basuke Suzuki: Bugzilla is low priority, can you add automatic comments back to the Bugzilla? (edited)
 - Jonathan: How are you uploading your PRs?
 It should make a comment.
 - Basuke: I do it manually
 - Jonathan: Use the script to get automatic comments (edited)